Michael-F-Bryan/rust-ffi-guide/src/arrays/index.md

 Now that you've got the basics, lets try to do something a little more interesting.
 Using arrays as function parameters.

-For a change, we'll be using Rust as a library (i.e. the "guest" language) and C as the "host" language.
+For a change, Rust will be used as a library (i.e. the "guest" language) and C as the "host" language.
 If you're trying to augment a legacy code base with safer code which is less prone to memory issues and security vulnerabilities, this is something you might end up doing often.